otomato-gh/istio.workshop/slides/istio/intro.md

 ]

-- Choose 'No' when prompted for mutual TLS

-- This will install a microk8s single-node cluster with Istio
+- This will install a **microk8s**  single-node cluster
+- **microk8s** can install Istio as an add-on: `microk8s.enable istio`

+  But it's an older Istio version, so we'll install one ourselves.

 ---